caiodom/essential-mediator/src/EssentialMediator/README.md

 ## Usage

-This package is typically used together with:
+This project is typically used together with:

 - **EssentialMediator.Abstractions** - For interfaces (auto-referenced)
 - **EssentialMediator.Extensions.DependencyInjection** - For registration (recommended)